ewaldmire/ascender/docs/docsite/rst/common/setup-playbook.rst

    single: playbook setup
    pair: playbook setup; setup.sh

-climber setup playbook script uses the ``inventory`` file and is invoked as ``./setup.sh`` from the path where you unpacked the climber installer tarball.
+ascender setup playbook script uses the ``inventory`` file and is invoked as ``./setup.sh`` from the path where you unpacked the ascender installer tarball.

 ::